 Blueberry french toast casserole is golden and caramelized on the outside and soft and pillowy on the inside loaded with plump blueberries.
 Flavors of cinnamon, nutmeg, and brown sugar crumble in every bite.

 Blueberry French toast casserole is perfect for prepping the night before and tossing it in the oven for a holiday or weekend breakfast!
 A delicious breakfast casserole that can feed a large family with minimal effort!
+If you prefer to set it and forget it try my Slow Cooker French Toast.

 Can I use a different bread?